Introduction to the Afternoon Program

 It is getting very close to kick-off time for our season; we hope everyone is as excited as we are.
 As the membership info was sent out very recently, it is now time to think about the application process for our afternoon program.
 We’d like to say a few words about this program for the new families who might be interested and for those who have participated in the past.
 Our afternoon training program is for committed and dedicated U14, U16, U19 and U21 athletes who want to maximize their training and racing potential with BMRC.
 Note: All applicants for AP must either own, or have made arrangements to have use of, a SG-specific ski for the season.

-Our U14 Afternoon Program started in the 2014-2015 season.
-This program is scheduled 3 days per week, Monday thru Wednesday, from 3:30-5:30 p.m.
+Our U14 Afternoon Program started in the 2017-2018 season.
+This program is scheduled 3 days per week, Monday through Wednesday, from 3:30-5:30 p.m.
 Athletes will be expected to attend most of all scheduled sessions with missed days being the exception, not the rule.
-Failure to meet this requirement will result in removal from the program.
+Failure to meet this requirement will result in athletes being ineligible for AP the following year.
+Additionally, disruptive and/or behavioral issues may result in an athlete’s removal from AP in the current season.
 Requirements to be considered for this program will be either

 - a) qualification to State Champs as a 1st year U14, or